 Since cyber threats are constantly evolving, it is important to consider what other features can be built into your video surveillance solution to notify you in the event of a potential attack.

 Some systems have security alerts and alarms built in, so you’ll get an alert if there’s any unusual attempts to access the recorder, such as repeated login failures or a potential distributed denial-of-service (DDoS) attack.

 Choosing a video surveillance provider that constantly monitors for vulnerabilities and communicates all necessary information is also imperative so that issues can be fixed before an attack occurs.
 March Networks’ Security Updates and Advisories Program assesses vulnerabilities, determines how they affect the products or software you’re using, and alerts you so that it can be addressed.

-Click here to learn more about March Networks’ cybersecurity practices or share your questions or comments below.
+Click here to learn more about March Networks’ cybersecurity practices.